hz-b/raypyng-bluesky/docs/how_to.rst

 This feature is stil experimental, and the implementation is somehow poor.
 However, the method can still be used to implement a grating change.

-When we call the ``RaypyngOphydDevices`` class, Ophyd devices are automatically created
+When the ``RaypyngOphydDevices`` class is called, Ophyd devices are automatically created
 .. code:: python

     from raypyng_bluesky.RaypyngOphydDevices import RaypyngOphydDevices